Quick answers

 • How will you manage cross-border assets, pensions, and properties?

-• What happens to your gratuity, end-of-service benefits, or company shares?
+• What happens to your end-of-service gratuity or company shares?

 A robust plan anticipates these scenarios and includes: